UnknownJoe796/kbuild/README.md

 }
 ```

 In this example, the creator of 'fat-jar-builder' doesn't even know KBuild exists.
 They don't need to.
-We can still easily use his functionality though!
+We can still easily use their functionality though!

 If the creator of 'fat-jar-builder' wants to make integration easier, they could add a dependency in their library to KBuild and make this interface: